vmware-tanzu/tanzu-dev-portal/content/guides/azure-durable-functions/index.md

 ## Unit Testing of Parallel Function Execution

 To test this scenario, follow a similar approach as in the previous example.
 Create the generator function and use `next()` to provide values to the yield statements.
-In this case, there's only one `yield` statement pausing until all tasks are completed.
+In this case, there's only one `yield` statement that pauses the execution until all tasks are completed.

 ```typescript
 describe("parallel orchestrator", () => {